Do you love sitting behind the wheel? Would you like to drive for money?

-Couriering is still a viable job prospect for people who want to earn a little more on the side or change careers altogether.
+Couriering is still a viable job prospect for people who want to earn a little more on the side, or go all-in and change career altogether.

-Despite the charges levelled at some of the top nationwide firms, it is important to remember that these are only one or two companies out of more than 4,000 that do business across the UK.
+Despite the charges levelled at some of the top nationwide firms, it’s important to remember these are only one or two companies out of more than 4,000 that do business across the UK.